Primary Navigation Mobile

 Quality has vastly improved over the previous generation Range Rover.
 The fit and finish is excellent on factory-fresh cars – but we recently drove a 14,000-mile example and found some of the trims in the rear of the cabin were already starting to creak and groan.
 In fairness, this was only when we were off-roading or pedalling the car quickly down challenging country lanes.
 In other words, tough situations that but the body shell under increased strain.
 You’d never notice it otherwise.

-One of the things we really appreciate about the Range Rover are its chunky heater knobs.
-They also control the seat temperature if you give them a prod or the fan speed if you pull them away from the dash.
-They’re fantastically intuitive.
+One of the things we really appreciated about this generation of Range Rover at its launch in 2022 was its chunky heater knobs.
+They also controlled the seat temperature if you gave them a prod or the fan speed if you pulled them away from the dash.
+They were fantastically intuitive.

 Unfortunately, Land Rover updated the car in 2024 and – stupidly – replaced them with controls on the touchscreen.
-We’ve tried the new setup in the smaller Velar and, while it makes the dash look even cleaner, it’s just not as easy to use on the move.
-We think the change is a huge step backwards.
+While it makes the dash look even cleaner, it’s just not as easy to use on the move and impossible with a gloved hand.
+We think the change is a huge step backwards for usability.

 Another point worth making is that Land Rover’s optional fabric interior doesn’t feel anywhere near as plush as leather.
 That’s not what you want in a £100,000-plus car, even if does mean a herd of cows can be spared from the slaughterhouse.
 Don’t go for it – you’ll only end up disappointed.